 Boost your WordPress site's performance with top image optimization plugins for faster load times and improved SEO.
 Read more

 Jetpack, the multi-module plugin from Automattic, provides numerous features for multisite installations.
-What makes it interesting is that it protects your sites from brute force attacks and also monitors the uptime of your sites for free.
+What makes it interesting is that it protects your sites from brute force attacks and also monitors the uptime of your websites for free.
 Moreover, you can also configure 2-factor authentication for your users, and check stats and analytics in a single panel.

 This plugin improves the dashboard’s network area for super admins with more info and quick utilities.
-These include adding useful items to ‘Network Admin’ admin bar, stating sites having a particular plugin or theme enables, etc.
+These include adding useful items to ‘Network Admin’ admin bar, stating sites are having a particular plugin or theme enables, etc.